smartnic/sigcomm21_artifact/README.md

 latency than the most optimized versions produced by Clang.
 Due to the slightly different nature of the experimental setup between the paper submission and the replication (i.e., this document), the exact numbers you will see will differ from those in Table 2 in the submission.
-The main claim to validate is that there is a reduction in tail latency (i.e., the latency at the MLFFR, see section 8 in the submitted paper) with similar or better throughput (i.e., the MLFFR).  [total estimated machine time: 15
+See our [caveat](#An-important-caveat-about-latency-and-throughput-numbers-from-this-experiment) for more details.
+Instead of validating the exact improvements, the main claim to validate is that there is a reduction in tail latency (i.e., the latency at the MLFFR, see section 8 in the submitted paper) with similar or better throughput (i.e., the MLFFR).  [total estimated machine time: 15